Chart and candlestick patterns

 What are patterns?

-Patterns are recognisable motifs created on charts.
-Technical traders use them to quickly analyse market behaviour and gain crucial insight into what might happen next – so they can trade accordingly.
+Patterns are recognizable motifs created on charts.
+Technical traders use them to quickly analyze market behavior and gain crucial insight into what might happen next – so they can trade accordingly.

 Technical analysis is based on the principle that chart patterns will repeat themselves, resulting in the same price action most of the time.